-The admissions committee highly encourages Mizzou Med applicants to keep all required coursework as a letter grade for the spring 2020 semester.
-However, if this is not an option at your institution, applicants will not be penalized for taking our required coursework as pass/fail for the spring 2020 semester only.
+The admissions committee highly encourages Mizzou Med applicants to keep all required coursework as a letter grade.
+However, if this is not an option at your institution, applicants will not be penalized for taking our required coursework as pass/fail for the Spring 2021 semester only.

-If any further adjustments are made to deadlines or coursework due to COVID-19, we will continue to update our website with the latest information.
+If any further adjustments are made to deadlines, coursework, or requirements due to COVID-19, we will continue to update our website with the latest information.

 MD, MD-PhD, and Early Decision candidates for admission to the MU School of Medicine should apply through the American Medical College Application Service (AMCAS).
 Students who demonstrate financial need may qualify for an AMCAS application fee waiver.
-We prefer applicants to submit the AMCAS application by October 15, 2020.
-However, we will accept applications up until October 30, 2020 for those who had MCAT exams cancelled due to COVID-19.
+The deadline to submit the AMCAS application is October 15, 2021.

 The School of Medicine notifies qualified and competitive applicants with an open file our secondary application.
 Non-Missouri residents who meet our out-of-state academic requirements will be invited to submit a preliminary Out-Of-State Form to determine if a secondary application will be offered.

 The secondary application fee is $110, and we will also accept the AMCAS fee waiver email as payment.
-We prefer applicants to submit our secondary application and all supplemental materials by November 15, 2020.
-However, we will accept applications up until November 30, 2020 for those who had MCAT exams cancelled due to COVID-19.
+The deadline to submit our secondary application and any supplemental materials is November 15, 2021.

 If you have questions about your application status, please email us email@example.com.